agilestacks/stack-apps/apps/python-flask/README.md

 [rubik-76f8bf44f8-tjdrx applicaiton]  * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)
 ```

-What just happended?
+Let's review the output of `skaffold dev` command:

-1. Skaffold have built a docker image wit the applicaiton.
-See, it was using a developer friendly timestamp in the docker image tag (can be customized via `skaffold.yaml`)
+1. Skaffold has created a Docker image for the application.
+By default, timestamp is used as Docker image tag (image tag configuration can be customized via `skaffold.yaml`)
-2. Pushed into a harbor docker registry.
-To do this it was using a [kaniko](https://github.com/GoogleContainerTools/kaniko).
-If you prefer to build and push a docker daemon on our worksation, then you can switch to the local profile
+2. The Docker image was pushed to Harbor docker registry.
+To build Docker images on the server, it is using [kaniko](https://github.com/GoogleContainerTools/kaniko).
+If you prefer to build and push Docker images to your local workstation, then you can switch to the local profile
 ```bash
 export SKAFFOLD_PROFILE=local
 ```
-3. Deployed kubernetes manifests from `/k8s` directory (Skaffold also maintains a deployment image)
+3. Kubernetes manifests from /k8s directory were applied to the selected cluster (Skaffold also maintains a deployment image)
-4. Waits for changes in the code and rebuild application if needed
+4. Skaffold continues to run in the background, waiting for code changes, and ready to automatically rebuild and redeploy the application when local files are changed.

-### Hit the ingress
+### Access the deployed application

-There are number of ways how to access deployed application with the Browser.
+There are several ways to access and test the deployed application from the browser.

-*Via vscode tasks* Open tasks (`CTRL + Shift + P`) and open: `Run in the browser`
+*Via vscode tasks* shortcut (`CMD+Shift+P` or `F1`), type `Tasks: Run Task` and then select: `Ingress: Open in browser`

 <img src="docs/media/vscode-9.png" alt="Active Namespace" width="483" />

-*Via ingress document*
-Check document in the file: `k8s/ingress.yaml`
+*Via ingress document* - defined in file: `k8s/ingress.yaml`

 *Via command line* with following bash script
 ```bash